 If you’re interested in a career as a stockbroker in Canada, there are several steps to take to qualify and find employment.

+It is not the fastest trade to learn, as it requires certifications and testing.
 Once you have obtained your IIROC license, you can search for a job.
 The best place to start is by networking and connecting with people already working in the industry.
 Attending trade shows, conferences, and other events can be a great way to meet stockbrokers, investment bankers and financial advisors who may be able to provide valuable advice or help you find potential employment opportunities.

 You can search for positions online using job boards such as Indeed and Monster.
 Additionally, many financial institutions have websites that list available roles.
 You can also find jobs through recruitment agencies and headhunters specializing in financial services.